Getting Started with Agent Builder

 2. Context: Attach relevant inputs from earlier steps (e.g., uploaded files, selections, or text fields).

-1. You can add reference documents and team expertise to a workflow by embedding files directly into it.
+1. You can add reference documents and team expertise to a Workflow agent by embedding files directly into it.
 Embedded files act as built-in references—such as standard precedents—so team members don’t need to upload them manually each time.
-To manage your embedded files, open the dropdown menu and select Manage files.
+To manage your embedded files, select Manage files in the righthand pane.
 From there, you can add, delete, or replace embedded files across your workflows.
-Keep in mind that replacing an embedded file will automatically update it in every workflow where it’s used.
+Replacing an embedded file will automatically update it in every workflow where it’s used.

 2. To manage embedded files in a specific prompt block, click Add embedded files in that prompt’s context section.
-From there, you can upload documents directly into the workflow.
+From there, you can upload documents directly into the agent.
 Once uploaded, these files can be used across multiple prompts.
-Each workflow can include up to 50 embedded documents.
+Each Workflow agent can include up to 50 embedded documents.

 3. Model selection: Choose the model that will execute the prompt.